openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # VP Token {#vp_token}

 The primary extension that OpenID for Verifiable Presentations makes to OAuth 2.0 is to enable End-Users to present Verifiable Presentations to the Verifiers using the Wallet.
-The VP Token consists of one or more Verifiable Presentations.
+The VP Token consists of one or more Verifiable Presentations (VPs).

 The VP Token can contain VPs of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).